natemcmaster/dnvm/docs/config_files.md

 # format
 sdk: sdk_version

-# fx = shared frameworks
-# the shared runtime frameworks
+# runtime = .NET Core runtimes
-fx: version
+runtime: version

-# Can also be a list of multiple versions frameworks to install.
+# Can also be a list of multiple versions runtimes to install.
-fx:
+runtime:
   - version1
   - version2